 They are required to verify and decommission drugs under these situations:

-Now let’s look at some of the complications for drug manufactures when meeting the FMD, and particularly the Delegated Regulation.
+Now let’s look at some of the complications for drug manufacturers when meeting the FMD, and particularly the Delegated Regulation.

-First, the randomisation of the serial number is a significant difference from most regulations prior to the FMD.
-Make sure your serialisation solution system can meet the 1 in 10,000 guessing requirements.
+First, the randomization of the serial number is a significant difference from most regulations prior to the FMD.
+Make sure your serialization solution system can meet the 1 in 10,000 guessing requirements.

 The next complication is the “Big Bang” startup of the regulation.
 Overnight, on February 9, 2019, everyone in the EU pharma supply chain had to start fulfilling the requirements spelled out for them in the Delegated Regulation.
 The manufacturers began applying Unique Identifiers to their product packaging and upload the data to the EU Hub.
 And, downstream trading partners began verifying and, in some cases, decommissioning products that have an FMD Unique Identifier on them.

 Verification is another complication.
 In some cases, it must be done without decommissioning, and in other cases, it must be done along with decommissioning.
 Here are the primary situations where each is necessary.

 If a downstream trading partner mistakenly decommissions a set of unique identifiers, they can “re-commission” them.
 There are restrictions, but this could get complicated for some.
 Decommissioning and re-commissioning will mostly be done by downstream trading partners.
 If they fail to do it properly, the manufacturer may end up having to deal with collections of good product that cannot be dispensed because it is mistakenly indicated as decommissioned in the System of Repositories.